rlamarche/potree-rs/README.md

 # Run WASM Multithreaded example

-This example uses a webworker for parsing (blocking async using pollster), and delegates the http requests to the main thread (using provided `EhttpClientLocal`).
+This example uses a webworker for parsing, and delegates the http requests to the main thread (using provided `EhttpClientLocal`).

+To prevent the worker to terminate and not executing async tasks, the example uses the hack mentionned in this issue: https://github.com/rustwasm/wasm-bindgen/issues/2945.

-First comment the tokio dev dependency from `Cargo.toml`.
+To build the example, comment the tokio dev dependency from `Cargo.toml`.

-Build using the provided script:
+Then, build using the provided script: (install the required rust nightly if asked)

 ```bash
 ./build_wasm.sh
 ```

 Install express and run `serve.js`:

+Note: this server sends the security headers to allow using workers in WASM.

 ```bash
 npm install express